Friar Park, West Midlands: Sociology

 A tragedy struck the estate on 21 December 1977, when a house in School Road caught fire.
 The fire took place during a national firefighters strike, and the Auxiliary Fire Service had to deal with the emergency call.
 The occupant of the house, 31-year-old Mrs Maureen Brazier, managed to escape the fire, but her four children Denise (aged 12), Suzanne (aged 10), Lisa (aged 6) and Tony (aged 4) were trapped inside and burnt to death, despite the efforts to save them by the Auxiliary Fire Service, as well as several neighbours, including one man who attempted to tackle the blaze with a garden hose.
 Mrs Brazier was later rehoused at another council property nearby, where she lived until her death in September 2013.
 The house in School Road was demolished in 1978, leaving a gap in the middle of the terrace where it once stood.

 Unemployment rates in Friar Park have constantly been above the national average. the residential area was built during the Great Depression, and it had to endure another major economic blow in 1980, when the nearby Patent Shaft steelworks closed.
 Many other local factories were closed around the same time, as a result of the early 1980s recession.
 This coincided with a rise in crime and a host of other social problems on the estate during the 1980s.

 At the time of the 2001 census, it was reported that unemployment in Friar Park stood at 9.9% – more than double the national average and slightly above the average for Sandwell.
 It rose again in 2008 and 2009, due to another recession, although, by 2014, unemployment in the area was falling.

-Crime rates in the Friar Park area have been very high for many years, with anti-social behaviour, drug abuse, burglary and violent crime being particularly widespread.
 The Coronation public house was the scene of regular violence and drug dealing, until its closure and demolition around 1990.
 A Lidl supermarket was later built on the site.

 Joyriding was also a major problem in the 1980s and 1990s, but has since fallen, with traffic calming measures on Carrington Road having contributed to a fall in speed-related accidents.